HenryEcker/Retiring-SF-SU-Draft/answer.md

 For this reason, I'd prefer to have a general "not about programming or development" closure reason, and provide the general list of sites rather than trying to enumerate every possible location for every type of question.
 I've instead chosen to link to [on-topic](https://stackoverflow.com/help/on-topic) which already covers where to ask many types of questions.
 This practice is also consistent with our existing closure reasons and the closure reasons of many other communities network wide.

-This is the propsed guidance:
+This is the proposed guidance:

 <!--
     PLEASE DO NOT EDIT THIS TABLE